-On an annual basis management evaluates the carrying value of the Company's leases and associated assets and assesses them for impairment, considering historical experience and other data such as primary lease terms of the properties, average holding period of unproved properties, geographic and geologic data, and also the commodity price forecast.
-As of December 31, 2016, the Company decided to fully impair certain of its assets primarily relating to unproved leases and legacy wells for a total impairment of \$7,831,570.
-As of December 31, 2015, no impairment was recognized.
+On an annual basis, management evaluates the carrying value of the Company's leases and associated assets and assesses them for impairment, considering historical experience and other data such as primary lease terms of the properties, average holding period of unproved properties, geographic and geologic data, and also the commodity price forecast.
+As of December 31, 2018, 2017, and 2016, the Company determined to fully impair certain assets primarily relating to unproved leases and legacy wells for a total impairment of \$137,329, \$164,566, and \$7,831,570 respectively.